radhika-mukul-patel/VideoGameAnalysis_ETL_GoogleCloud/README.md

 - Most lucrative Platform: PS4 as it yielded $2.25M for each games vs $1.79M for PS3

 ### Competition:
-- EA is the Publisher with the most number of Video Games at 173 which is 16.6% of all video games
+- Most Common and Lucrative Publisher: Electronic Arts at 173 games which is 16.6% of all video games
   - Has the highest market share of all companies at 16.19% in terms of all global sales which is $315M
   - Their most common genre is Sports and then Shooter games which is unlike the general overview where Action is the most common genre
   - Their biggest market is EU at 42.87% of their sales, closely followed by North America at 42.64% which is unlike the general overview where North America is the biggest market by a big margin
 - **Competitor Density:** Pareto's law applies.
 The top 10 companies capture 80% of the total market share of all the 47 companies